CCEMGroupTCD/DARTassembler/docs/doc_files/1_quickstart.rst

    Figure 1: Square-planar complex geometry defined by the ``target_vectors`` above.

-For more information and examples see the documentation of the :ref:`ligand archetypes and target vectors <ligand_archetypes_and_target_vectors>`.
+This was an easy example, but DART supports the assembly of arbitrarily systems from 22 different ligand coordination archetypes.
+For more information on how to assemble more complex systems such as tetrahedral or octahedral complexes, please refer to the :ref:`assembler module documentation <assembler>`.

 Now execute the following command in your terminal: